-(a) "Continuing Education" - Continuing Education programs provide education and training opportunities for targeted audiences.
+- (a) "Continuing Education" Continuing Education programs provide education and training opportunities for targeted audiences.
 Courses are non-credit, short-term, and are offered in a variety of instructional delivery modes and locations.
-For the purpose of this subchapter, "Continuing Education" refers to the following programs:

-Workforce Continuing Education Training, Human Resources Development, and maintained by the North Carolina Community College System Office.
+For the purpose of this subchapter, "Continuing Education" refers to the following programs: Workforce Continuing Education Training, Human Resources Development, and Community Service. - (b) "Course" Refers to the list of approved courses in the Combined Course Library maintained by the North Carolina Community College System Office. - (c) "Class" An individual course section or unit of instruction with a specific date and time duration. - (d) "Register" To complete the procedure defined by the college to sign up for a course section.